lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 * Aggregate
 * Vector

 > NOTE: type-kind is a non-normative concept that makes talking about ABIs clearer to me.
 All of this could be correctly specified without appealing to it.
+Although it *is* similar to the concept of a type's "class" used in [sysv x64 ABI section 3.2.3][sysv-abi].

 The integer and float type-kinds represent the two kinds a primitive can have.
 If two types have the the same size, alignment, and primitive type-kind, then they are completely ABI compatible (e.g. u64 and usize have identical ABIs on x64 linux).